 - Magazine outreach: Staff members ask students to fill out a contact card and give away a magazine called "BOOM."
-This year Campus Crusade distributed 18,000 magazines on campus.
+This year Cru distributed 18,000 magazines on campus.

 As a result, they received 5,000 contact cards with valid information.
 Staff members called those students and asked to meet with them.
 When meeting with students, staff members use "The Citizen of the Planet Barein," an article from the magazine, to start spiritual conversations.

 - Text messaging: Recently staff members began using contact cards from the magazine outreach to send 8-10 text messages explaining the gospel.
 Many students answer back and are willing to meet in person before the last message is sent.

 - Parties: Staff members invite students on campus to attend parties where they discuss the gospel.
 Party themes include making paper frames, talking about relationships and showing movies.